|ICCROM-CCI course on preventive conservation: reducing risks to collections

 In order to illustrate and to practice the use of quantitative information in writing risk scenarios, as well as to discuss current opportunities and challenges related to the acquisition of that kind of information, a series of illustrated lectures, discussions, group exercises, and role playing was carried out on the following topics:

-- Professional capacity-building: twenty professionals from thirteen countries have increased their knowledge and skills concerning the application of risk management to the preservation of collections;
+- Professional capacity-building: 22 professionals from 17 countries have increased their knowledge and skills concerning the application of risk management to the preservation of cultural property.

 23 November, 2007